Lasana M. Sekou: Biography

 The author's writings are used in high schools and in carnival stage presentations.
-He is the editor of National Symbols of St. Martin – A Primer and The Independence Papers, Vol. 1; and the producer of Fête – The first recording of Traditional St. Martin festive music by Tanny & The Boys.
+He is the editor of National Symbols of St. Martin – A Primer and The Independence Papers, Volume 1; and the producer of Fête – The first recording of Traditional St. Martin festive music by Tanny & The Boys.
 Sekou can be heard reciting his own poetry on The Salt Reaper – Selected poems from the flats (Audio CD, 2009) with music produced by award-winning digital arts designer Angelo Rombley.

 Sekou founded House of Nehesi Publishers (HNP) in his dorm room at New York's Stony Brook University in 1980.
 His second book, For The Mighty Gods...
 An Offering, with an introduction by Amiri Baraka, was the first book published by HNP in 1982.
 The indie press has been publishing his work (and others) since that time.
 He remains active as HNP's projects director since establishing the company in Philipsburg, St. Martin in 1984.
 At House of Nehesi Publishers Sekou secured the publication of literary luminaries and pioneers such as George Lamming, Kamau Brathwaite, Amiri Baraka, Tishani Doshi, Shake Keane, Chiqui Vicioso, Howard Fergus, Marion Bethel, and the Palestinian author Nidaa Khoury, notable for her concept of post-monotheism.
-A host of first-time and previously-published authors from St. Martin and other territories and countries such as Ian Valz, Charles Borromeo Hodge, Jennie N. Wheatley, Wendy-Ann Diaz, Jay Haviser, Laurelle Yaya Richards, Patricia G. Turnbull, Sara Florian, Yvonne Weekes, and N.C.
-Marks have also been published by HNP.
+A host of first-time and previously published authors from St. Martin and other territories and countries such as Ian Valz, Charles Borromeo Hodge, Jennie N. Wheatley, Wendy-Ann Diaz, Jay Haviser, Laurelle Yaya Richards, Patricia G. Turnbull, Sara Florian, Yvonne Weekes, and N. C. Marks have also been published by HNP.

-In 2003, Sekou was invited to co-found the St. Martin Book Fair by its founder Shujah Reiph, a leading cultural activist and president of the Conscious Lyrics Foundation.
+In 2003, Sekou was invited to co-found the St. Martin Book Fair by its founder Shujah Reiph, a leading cultural activist and president of the Conscious Lyrics Foundation (CLF).
+CLF and HNP were the organizing foundations of the St. Martin Book Fair until 2017.
+Thereafter, Sekou served intermittently as a consultant for the literary festival.